+July 2024

-8855 Dunn Road Hazelwood, MO 63042 (314) 687-1910
+8855 Dunn Road

+Hazelwood, MO 63042

-Greetings Ferguson-Florissant School District Families,
+Hello Ferguson-Florissant School District families,

-I am pleased to present the 2023-2024 Ferguson-Florissant School District (FFSD) Student Expectation Code (SEC).
-The purpose of the Student Expectation Code is to promote fairness and equity through clear, appropriate, and consistent expectations and consequences in addressing students' inappropriate choices and to ensure that students learn from their mistakes and repair harm when their behavior impacts others.
-In addition, this SEC is responsive to legal requirements and expectations regarding student discipline at both the state and federal levels.
+I am pleased to present to you the 2024-2025 Student Expectation Code (SEC) for the Ferguson-Florissant School District (FFSD).
+This SEC is an essential tool that aims to establish clear, appropriate, and consistent guidelines and consequences for students who make inappropriate choices.
+It also ensures that students learn from their mistakes and take responsibility for their actions.
+Furthermore, this SEC aligns with legal requirements and expectations regarding student discipline at both the state and federal levels.

-Each year a District team works collaboratively to improve the SEC.
-Our aim is to create the right balance between maintaining safe, orderly learning environments and our commitment to providing equitable age-appropriate disciplinary responses that support personal growth and align with our belief that discipline is a developmental process, and students' varied behavioral and developmental needs should be met with effective discipline strategies and tiered responses and interventions.
-During the 2022-2023 school year a district committee worked tirelessly to edit and update this year's SEC.
-Our committee members represent the entire school district.
-The members' names are included to recognize their contribution.
+Every year, a District team works collaboratively to improve the SEC.
+Our goal is to maintain safe and orderly learning environments while providing equitable age-appropriate disciplinary responses that support personal growth.
+We believe that discipline is a developmental process, and students' varied behavioral and developmental needs should be met with effective discipline strategies and tiered responses and interventions.

+During the 2024-2025 school year, a district committee worked tirelessly to edit and update this year's SEC.
+Our committee members represent the entire school district, and their names are included to recognize their contribution.

-Our work continues to be informed by a growing body of educational research indicating that the use of exclusionary practices such as In-School Suspension (ISS) or Out of School Suspension (OSS), except as a last resort, has little or no positive impact on improving student behavior, school safety, or academic outcomes.
-In addition, we know that when students lose valuable instructional time, it's even more difficult to be successful.
-We are continuing our work to embed restorative practices and trauma-informed care as part of our schools' culture, climate, and expectations.
-Additional information regarding this work can be found in the FFSD Student Expectation Code.
+Our work is informed by a growing body of educational research indicating that the use of exclusionary practices such as In-School Suspension (ISS) or Out of School Suspension (OSS), except as a last resort, has little or no positive impact on improving student behavior, school safety, or academic outcomes.
+We know that when students lose valuable instructional time, it's even more difficult to be successful.
+Therefore, we are continuing our work to embed restorative practices and trauma-informed care as part of our schools' culture, climate, and expectations.
+You can find additional information regarding this work in the FFSD Student Expectation Code.

-Our work to foster safe, positive learning environments is just one step toward creating an equitable school system where educational outcomes are not predictable by any student's actual or perceived personal characteristics, such as race, ethnicity, color, ancestry, national origin, religion, immigration status, sex, gender, gender identity, gender expression, sexual orientation, family/parental status, marital status, age, physical or mental disability, poverty socio-economic status, and language.
-This work to continuously improve how we engage students in school and support their well-being is essential to improving academic outcomes for all students and eliminating disparities in learning.
-We invite each of you to join us on our journey toward removing barriers for all students to set them on a trajectory for success.
+Our work to foster safe, positive learning environments is the first step toward creating an equitable school system where educational outcomes are not predictable by any student's actual or perceived personal characteristics, such as race, ethnicity, color, ancestry, national origin, religion, immigration status, sex, gender, gender identity, gender expression, sexual orientation, family/parental status, marital status, age, physical or mental disability, poverty socio-economic status, and language.
+We hope that you will join us in our journey toward removing barriers for all students to set them on a trajectory for success.